Stratos

 • OCI sizing: requested vCPU is converted with 1 OCPU = 2 vCPU.

-• Excluded: block storage, object storage, file storage, DNS, load balancers, Kubernetes, internet egress, databases, monitoring, and other cloud services.
+• Excluded: DNS, load balancers, internet egress, databases, monitoring, support plans, and other cloud services.

 Pricing results